 When you are abroad and pay by card you may / may not be given the opportunity to pay in the local currency or GBP sterling.
 If you are charged in sterling, you will usually be given a worse exchange rate in favour of the retailer.

 The retailers often ask nicely in a way that infers they are doing you a favour by giving you the choice to pay in your home currency.

 Always insist at the point of payment that you want to pay in the local currency to get the best exchange rate given by your card provider.
 This is known as the market rate.

 An alternative would be to use a Revolut card.
 This card lets you spend abroad in over 150 currencies with the interbank exchange rate (which means you get the perfect exchange rate every time).
 No fees apply in 29 currencies up to £5K a month.

-Have you been caught out by this?
+Have you been caught out by Dynamic Currency Conversion?
 What options do you prefer using to avoid the various traps and scams when you travel abroad?